tishaho/votingapp/README.md

 # votingapp
-A project created that includes login, user registration and enables users to vote candidates with party lists.
+A project created that includes login, user registration and enables users to vote candidates within partylists.
+Can create, update partylist, position and candidate.

 Group Members: